 Guidance

-Details of the current specialist training curriculum and core competences can be found within Section 2.2 of the Faculty’s Specialist Training Curriculum for Occupational Medicine.
+Details of the current curriculum and learning outcomes can be found in the OMST 2022 Curriculum Guidance document.

 THE PASS STANDARD